haru0017/sav-frontend/README.md

 # Sav Frontend

-([WIP] Spotify Player and) Artwork Viewer inspired by iTunes Artwork Screensaver
+([WIP] Spotify Music Player and) Artwork Viewer Prototype inspired by iTunes Artwork Screensaver

 It is a web app, it works on any device, but it is currently optimized for 1920 * 1080 displays.
 Therefore, I recommend viewing this web app on your computer, not your smartphone.